AlexAndrew28/3DVectorToolkit/docs/source/index.rst

 ==============
 Installation:
 ==============
-1. Download the wheel file found at:
+1. Download the wheel file from the latest release or from the code at the following location
 ::

    dist/vectortoolkit-1.0.0-py3-none-any.whl